War of Jenkins' Ear: Third attack on Cartagena de Indias (13 March–20 May 1741)

 The largest action of the war was a major amphibious attack launched by the British under Admiral Edward Vernon in March 1741 against Cartagena de Indias, one of Spain's principal gold-trading ports in their colony of New Granada (today Colombia).
 Vernon's expedition was hampered by inefficient organisation, his rivalry with the commander of his land forces, and the logistical problems of mounting and maintaining a major trans-Atlantic expedition.
 The strong fortifications in Cartagena and the able strategy of Spanish Commander Blas de Lezo were decisive in repelling the attack.
 Heavy losses on the British side were due in large part to virulent tropical diseases, primarily an outbreak of yellow fever, which took more lives than were lost in battle.

 The extreme ease with which the British destroyed Porto Bello led to a change in British plans.
 Instead of Vernon concentrating his next attack on Havana as expected, in order to conquer Cuba, he planned to attack Cartagena de Indias.
 Located in Colombia, it was the main port of the Viceroyalty and main point of the West Indian fleet for sailing to the Iberian Peninsula.
 In preparation the British gathered in Jamaica one of the largest fleets ever assembled.
 It consisted of 186 ships (60 more than the famous Spanish Armada of Philip II), bearing 2,620 artillery pieces and more than 27,000 men.
 Of that number, 10,000 were soldiers responsible for initiating the assault.
-There were also 12,600 sailors, 1,000 Jamaican slaves and macheteros, and 4,000 recruits from Virginia.
+There were also 12,600 sailors, 1,000 Jamaican slaves and macheteros, 4,000 recruits from British America, 400 of which were from Virginia.
 The latter were led by Lawrence Washington, the older half-brother of George Washington, future President of the United States.